 |1.00pm to 3.00pm post VPK Preschool Care||$80.00|

 Tuition fees must be paid at least one week in advance (or two weekly or monthly in advance), on the Monday of the week your child is to attend.
-Therefore, on the first week of attendance the $50.00 refundable Deposit will have been paid, plus Tuition fees for that first week.

 Payments can be made in cash, by Debit or Credit Card, or by check made out to One World Preschools (Bank Charges will be applied to any future fees for checks returned unpaid by your financial institution).

 Unfortunately, credit cannot be given in any form for days missed due to illness or vacation (other than for the Vacation Week detailed below).